felixayot/binary_trees/README.md

   - Insertion
   - Left and Right Rotation
   - Conversion of array to binary trees
-- **Code implementation of each of the bynary tree types and their operations**
+- **Code implementation of each of the binary tree types and their operations**

 I also learnt the various Big O notations of the time complexities of the operations of BSTs, AVL trees and Binary Heaps.